ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 Q: Did you reverse your MTHFR (methylation) mutations with ZYTO?

 A: No. We tried and failed.
 We all still have the genetic mutations.
 However, we appear to be methylating better with fewer supplements after ZYTO treatments.
+NOTE: Not all practitioners have methylation treatments.
+Also, it’s unclear now how well the treatments will work now-a-days without the stand alone laser.

 Q: How often do you go to ZYTO?